-2.2 Dress Code
+2.3 Dress code

 It is important that the Company should maintain a professional image to customers and other members of the public.
-Although it is acknowledged that many members of staff are not seen by the public whilst carrying out their duties, there are times when they will be noticed, for instance, by site visitors and in offices.
+Although it is acknowledged that many members of staff are not seen by the public whilst carrying out their duties, there are times when they will be noticed; for instance, in the entrance foyer and at enquiry points.
 Consequently, it is essential that all members of staff should maintain a smart and neat appearance.